bionanoimaging/bionanoimaging.github.io/index.md

   overlay_image: assets/images/banner.jpg
   overlay_filter: 0.4 # same as adding an opacity
 ---
-We are a research group located at the [Leibniz Institute of Photonic Technology (LIPHT)](https://www.leibniz-ipht.de/en/homepage/) and the [Institute of Physical Chemistry](https://www.ipc.uni-jena.de/en/research-groups/heintzmann-group) in Jena, Germany.
+We are a research group located at the [Leibniz Institute of Photonic Technology (LIPHT)](https://www.leibniz-ipht.de/en/homepage/) and the [Institute of Physical Chemistry at the Friedrich Schiller University](https://www.ipc.uni-jena.de/en/research-groups/heintzmann-group) in Jena, Germany.
 The group is led by Rainer Heintzmann.

 # Our Mission